pingcap/docs/reference/sql/statements/create-sequence.md

     1 row in set (0.00 sec)
     ```

-+ In the following example, the value is not specified and the default value of `seq2` is not within the range defined in the above example (`CREATE SEQUENCE seq2 start 3 increment 2 minvalue 1 maxvalue 10 cache 3;`), so an error is returned.
++ In the following example, the value is not specified, so the default value of `seq2` is used.
+But the next value of `seq2` is not within the range defined in the above example (`CREATE SEQUENCE seq2 start 3 increment 2 minvalue 1 maxvalue 10 cache 3;`), so an error is returned.

     {{< copyable "sql" >}}